Fyodor Burtsev: Early life

 Burtsev was born on 27 June 1923 to a working-class Russian family in Kazaki village, located within present-day Tula oblast.
 In 1932 he moved to Moscow, where in 1940 he graduated from his eighth grade of school in addition to the local aeroclub named after Lenin before joining the military in January 1941.
 Upon graduating from the Borisoglebsk Military Aviation School of Pilots in November that year, he went on to serve as a flight instructor at the school until March 1942, and subsequently until June 1943 he served as an instructor pilot in the 2nd Separate Training Aviation Regiment, based in the Moscow Military District.
 Later he was briefly deployed to the frontline of the war, during which he flew 57 sorties on the La-5 fighter and gained one solo aerial shootdown, having been assigned to the 32nd Guards Fighter Aviation Regiment in September to October 1943 and then the 111th Guards Fighter Aviation Regiment until November that year.
-Until 1947 he served as an instructor pilot at the Higher Officer's School of Aerial Comber, although he briefly left in mid 1944 for combat training with the 322nd Fighter Aviation Division.
-Then from March 1947 to May 1948 he worked as an instructor pilot at the Air Force Training and Methodological Center in Lyubertsy (Moscow Region).
+Until 1948 he served as an instructor pilot at the newly established Higher School of Aerial Combat for the RKKA Air Force officers in Lyubertsy (Moscow Region), although he briefly left in mid 1944 for combat training with the 322nd Fighter Aviation Division.